Every Student Succeeds Act (ESSA)

 Federal Accountability

 ESSA provides each state with flexibility to designate and serve schools in need of support.
-Visit the District Supports page to learn more about the federal idenfication process and supports for schools in Ohio.
+Visit the District Supports page to learn more about the federal identification process and supports for schools in Ohio.